About the School of Natural Resources and Environment

 From its beginnings in 1903 as the University of Michigan's Department of Forestry, the School of Natural Resources and Environment has been adapting to and anticipating the needs of environmental leaders.
 Take a walk through time with our Great Moments Timeline.

-Contributing expertise to Dean Marie Lynn Miranda and SNRE's leadership team, the SNRE Visiting Committee is helping to expand the school's reach and influence on campus, across the nation and around the world.
+Contributing expertise to the Dean and SNRE's leadership team, the SNRE Visiting Committee is helping to expand the school's reach and influence on campus, across the nation and around the world.